What are Shapes?

-Shapes are the starting point for every CGA generation.
-CGA rules operate on shapes and thus there must be some shape to apply the first rule on.
-Through CGA operation, the shapes are modified and finally result in geometries.
+Shapes are the most important entity within a CityEngine scene.
+They are the main input for procedural modeling with CGA rules.
+CGA rules operate on shapes and thus there must be some shape to apply the start rule.
+Through CGA operations, shapes are modified and finally result in model geometry.

 Geometrically speaking, shapes are simply polygons.
-They can be generated within the CityEngine or imported from external sources.
+They can be drawn manually or imported from external sources.

 Shapes can reference a set of attributes, including a rule file, a start rule (the first rule that will be applied) as well as a seed to control randomness.
 You can assign rules to shapes by selecting the menu.

-Shapes are created either manually by hand, automatically from a graph, or by import:
+Shapes are created either manually, automatically from a street graph and blocks, or by import:

 Manually Created ShapesShapes can be drawn and edited using a set of tools, see Creating and Editing Shapes Manually.